-- B.1.1 Throughout the life of a person, his level of ability increases and then declines sometimes dramatically, but more often in a progressive manner.
+- B.1.1 As a person ages, his ability levels would decrease progressively and sometimes this can be dramatic and unexpected in the case of a stroke or a fall.
 Ageing does not necessarily bring disability, but various impairments will reduce abilities in sight, hearing, mobility, stamina and balance as well as an increased difficulty in gripping and manipulating controls, keys and other everyday tasks.
 All these can affect an older person in differing combinations and degrees of severity with implications on personal safety, mobility and convenience. - B.1.2 Ageing is a gradual process and these physical changes often occur almost imperceptibly so that an individual may not be aware of the potential risks of some of his habitual actions.
 For instance, many older persons will unthinkingly put themselves at risk by walking on shiny and slippery floor surfaces with wet feet, even though this could lead to a serious fall.
 Similarly, a combination of low vision and slow reaction time could lead to tripping over a step or threshold to a room, particularly in low lighting conditions.